A High-Density Magnetoresistive Biosensor Microarray for Quantitative Proteomics

-Designed a highly integrated sensor interface and data acquisition system in a 0.18 µm CMOS process to interface an array of 256 giant magnetoresistive (GMR) spin-valve biosensors.
-The chip from this project has an input referred spot noise of 50 nT/√Hz and achieved protein detection 100 timeslower than previously reported at the top two integrated circuits conferences, the International Solid State Circuit Conference (ISSCC) and the Symposium on Very Large Scale Integration (VLSI).
-Furthermore, it also demonstrated an ultra-compact design for a sigma delta modulator consuming only 0.05 mm2.
+We designed a highly integrated sensor interface and data acquisition system in a 0.18 µm CMOS process to interface an array of 256 giant magnetoresistive (GMR) spin-valve biosensors.
+The chip from this project has an input-referred noise PSD of 50 nT/√Hz and achieved protein detection 100 times lower than previously reported.
+Furthermore, it also demonstrated an ultra-compact design for a sigma-delta modulator consuming only 0.05 mm2.

 A Highly Sensitive Giant Magnetoresistive Biosensor Integrated into a Continuous Time Sigma Delta Modulator

-A GMR spin-valve biosensor is a resistive element inside of a continuous time sigma delta modulator.
-This idea was further extended to include frequency domain multiplexing and carrier suppression techniques to improve the readout time and to reduce the dynamic range requirements respectively.
+A GMR spin-valve biosensor is a resistive element inside a continuous-time sigma-delta modulator.
+This idea was further extended to include frequency domain multiplexing and carrier suppression techniques to improve the readout time and reduce the dynamic range requirements, respectively.

 A Computationally Efficient Giant Magnetoresistive Biosensor Interface for Point-of-Care Applications

-Supervised and mentored a first year master student in the design of a giant magnetoresistive biosensor interface that requires very little digital signal processing.
-All signal demodulation and filtering is performed in the analog domain creating a sensor interface that is very simple to interface with a simple microprocessor.
+Supervised and mentored a first-year master’s student in designing a giant magnetoresistive biosensor interface that requires very little digital signal processing.
+All signal demodulation and filtering are performed in the analog domain creating a sensor interface that is very simple to interface with a simple microprocessor.

-Designed a point-of-care testing device for rapid detection of HIV and Hepatitis-C in developing countries.
-Miniaturized a research grade biostation into a handheld, ultraportable device.
-Also re-engineered the bioassay to make it extremely easy to use and wash-free.
+We designed a point-of-care testing device to rapidly detect HIV and Hepatitis-C in developing countries.
+We miniaturized a research-grade biostation into a handheld, ultraportable device.
+Also, we re-engineered the bioassay to make it extremely easy to use and wash-free.

 Giant Magnetoresistive Biostation

-Designed sensor interface and wrote LabVIEW software for several research grade biostations.
-This sensor interface and acquisition system was used in several of the key publications that came out of our research group.
+Designed sensor interface and wrote LabVIEW software for several research-grade biostations.
+This sensor interface and acquisition system was used in several of our research group’s key publications.